Is Amsterdam in the Netherlands or Holland? It can get confusing.

 Amsterdam is a draw for art history buffs.
 The museums such as the Rijksmuseum, whose permanent collection includes the best of Dutch and Flemish masters, is a must-see.
 The famous Rembrandt's De Nachtwacht, and other 17th-century masterpieces are housed there.
 Also, in the museum quarter, you can visit the Van Gogh Museum dedicated to one of the most famous Dutch painters.

 Amsterdam is also famous for its canals, barges, and bridges.
 Amsterdam has retained 165 of its historic canals, and you can take a canal boat tour.
 You can also take a more modern boat for your tour around the Canal Belt, four semicircles that loop around the historic area of Amsterdam.
 Seeing the old homes and architecture from the water is an ideal way to orient yourself to this historic city.

 Not far from Amsterdam is Keukenhof Gardens.
 You can take a tour or even a city bus to get there.
-Keukenhof is especially beautiful in spring when the tulips are blooming but you can visit the bulb gardens other times of the year.
+Keukenhof is exceptionally beautiful in spring when the tulips are blooming, but you can visit the bulb gardens other times of the year.
 Daffodils are usually blooming in February.

 Red Light District

 Amsterdam's Red Light District is probably the only such district that is also a famous tourist attraction.
 De Wallen, the red-light district, has red-lit windows where sex workers look their best in hopes of attracting clients.
 It's also a very historic district and interesting to explore.
 While there are sex shows and shops, De Wallen boasts some fine restaurants, and it's not far from Amsterdam's Chinatown.

 Cannabis and Coffee